lucasvtiradentes/tscanner/packages/vscode-extension/README.md

 <br />

 > **Want to share your rule?** Open a PR adding your rule to the [`registry/`](https://github.com/lucasvtiradentes/tscanner/tree/main/registry) folder.
-Once merged, everyone can install it with `tscanner registry your-rule-name`.
+Once merged, everyone can install it with `npx tscanner registry your-rule-name`.

 <!-- </DYNFIELD:REGISTRY> -->